amerahsultan1/Level3-Project/documentation/dairy.md

 * Deploy the orders micro-service and orders-db, the orders deploy successfully.
 The orders-db deploy by using public mongo image.

 ## Day11 - Monday
-* Start with deploy the payment micro-service, the pod state is CrashLoopBackOff, and the logs shows the permission denied.
+* Start with deploy the payment micro-service, the pod status is CrashLoopBackOff, and the logs shows the permission denied.
 Back to Dockerfile and discove that I witre the path /app without main. fix it, remove the pods and create it again, and it's work.

 ## Day12 - Tusday
 * The shipping micro-service deploy successfully, without any errors :)